Using the Version Control System

 To flag a data file for conversion, you can select the Convert to Text for Version Control System check box option for the file definition in Data Dictionary Maintenance and update the file.
 Alternately, you can use the SVN command line program with the TEXTON or TEXTOFF options to set/reset the flag.

 svn texton \app\data\providex.dde

 Adding new files to the system is a multi-step process that includes adding the file to the application directory, adding the corresponding format in the source directory, adding the file to the Version Control System, and finally, committing the file to the repository.
 Depending on the type of file and how it was created, many of these steps have been combined to make the process simpler.
 For example, the SVN ADD command will extract a file from the application directory to the source directory, as well as set it up in the Version Control System.

 To add a new program, create and save it in the application directory, or source directory if created in a text editor.
-If the new program is created using IT, *e or the Command line, the source directory will automatically be updated.
+If the new program is created by using the *IT - Integrated Toolkit, Ed+ program editor, *E character-based editor or the Command line, the source directory will automatically be updated.
 If using a text editor or copying the new program from elsewhere, you will have to sync the directories as described earlier.
 New programs will be added to the repository when they are included in a commit command, or you can use the SVN command line program with the ADD option.

 New panels are created using the NOMADS Panel Designer, and are automatically created and updated in the source directory.
 Then, use the SVN ADD <library> to add the new panel to the Version Control System.

 New resource files can be created in or copied to the application directory.
 Then, use the SVN ADD command to copy the resource file into the source directory and add it to the Version Control System.